fsevmgr

 /dev/fsnotify

-Used by the inode notify system as a source of inotify_event structures; see inotify_init() in the C Library Reference.
+Used by the inode notify system as a source of inotify_event structures to provide to clients that are listening for events; for more information, see inotify_init() in the C Library Reference.

-The devb-* driver needs to be able to locate these names, and needs write access to them.
-The fsevmgr advertises itself to devb-* on starting unless you specify the -y option.
+The devb-* driver needs to be able to locate the first interface, and needs write access to it.
+The fsevmgr manager advertises itself to devb-* on starting unless you specify the -y option.
 If the devb-* driver isn't running as root (that is, you specified a user ID and a group ID on its command line), the group ID for the fsnotify devices must match the primary or supplementary group ID given to devb-*.
 For example, the following commands start devb-ahci as uid 121 and gid 132, and give it access to the fsnotify entries:

 fsevmgr -F 132